scriptPilot/app-framework/DOCUMENTATION.md

 Creating a new application project is easily done in the following three steps:

+1. Create an empty project folder
-1. Create a **package.json** file in an empty project folder with the following content:
+2. Create a **package.json** file in it with the following content:

    ```
    {